 The western part of the garden is remarkable for its blend of natural and man-made scenery, including the aforementioned rock-like landscapes fashioned of mud and rock.
 Maple trees cover much of this terrain, and when their large leaves begin to change colors in autumn, they offer a rare vista that is hauntingly beautiful.

-Then there is the northern part of Lingering Garden, what hosts what was formerly a vegetable garden but is now a potted landscape, including a pensai ("bonsai" in Japanese) landscape of which the people of Suzhou are particularly proud.
+Then there is the northern part of Lingering Garden, which hosts what was formerly a vegetable garden but is now a potted landscape, including a pensai ("bonsai" in Japanese) landscape of which the people of Suzhou are particularly proud.

 Other prominent buildings in Lingering Garden include Chuanjin Hall, Juanshishan House, Jujun Pavilion, Haopu Pavilion, Hanqing Building, Tingyu Building, and Banye Thatched Cottage.
 As well, there are many famous peaks nearby such as Guanyun Peak, Quyun Peak, and Ruiyun Peak, providing a stunning backdrop to the colorful scenery, both man-made and natural, that comprise this world famous garden.